fsmMLK/inkscapeCircuitSymbols/README.md

 <img src="docs/images/RLC_types.png" width="800px"/>

+**Important:**  2-terminal potentiometer option was removed.
+You can have the same symbol with resistor + 'Variable' option turned on.

 **Standard:** Here you can choose the standard.
 There are two options, IEEE Std 315-1975 (american) and IEC 60167 (europe).
 This option affects RLC tab only.

 **Orientation:** Rotation angle in degrees.